Frostburg, Maryland

-Frostburg is a city in Allegany County, Maryland.
-It is located at the head of the Georges Creek Valley, 8 mi west of Cumberland.
+Frostburg is a city in Allegany County, Maryland, United States.
+It is located at the head of the Georges Creek Valley, 8 mi west of the county seat of Cumberland.
 The town is one of the first cities on the "National Road", US 40, and the western terminus of the Western Maryland Scenic Railroad.
 It is part of the Cumberland metropolitan area.

-Frostburg was originally called Mount Pleasant until 1820, when the government developed a postal service, and the town was renamed Frostburg.
+Frostburg was originally called Mount Pleasant until 1820, when the government developed a postal service.
 Since 1973, the city has been served by what is now Interstate 68.

-The City of Frostburg has an approximate year-round population of 8,075.
-The total population was 9,002 at the 2010 census.
+As of the 2020 census, Frostburg had a population of 7,027.
 In addition, 5,400 students attend Frostburg State University, a public university within the University System of Maryland.

 Geography

 According to the U.S. Census Bureau, the city has a total area of 3.42 sqmi, all land.

-Frostburg is located in the Allegany Mountains on the eastern slope of Big Savage Mountain.
-The closest cities to Frostburg are Cumberland, 8 mi to the east, and Morgantown, West Virginia, 62 mi to the west.
+Frostburg is located in the Allegheny Mountains on the eastern slope of Big Savage Mountain.
+The closest cities to Frostburg are Cumberland, Maryland, 8 mi to the east, and Morgantown, West Virginia, 62 mi to the west.

 Climate

-Due to its average elevation of 2000 ft above sea level and location near the Allegheny Front, Frostburg has a colder, wetter climate than much of the rest of the state, and falls in USDA hardiness zone 6b.
+Due to its average elevation of 2000 ft above sea level and location near the Allegheny Front, Frostburg has a colder, wetter climate than most of Maryland, and falls in USDA hardiness zone 6b.
 Under the Köppen climate classification, it has a humid continental climate (Dfb), with cold, snowy winters, and warm, humid summers.
 The daily mean temperature ranges from 26.0 °F in January to 69.0 °F in July.
 Sub-0 °F occur on 3.8 nights per year, while, on average, there are 1.4 days with 90 °F+ highs, though these are not recorded every year.
-Due to orographic lift, driving conditions on I-68 and US 40 can be very hazardous despite timely state and local road maintenance services, and the town averages just over 80 in of snowfall a season; significant falls can occur as early as October and as late as May.
+Due to orographic lift, driving conditions on Interstate 68 and U.S. Route 40 can be very hazardous despite timely state and local road maintenance services, and the town averages just over 80 in of snowfall a season; significant falls can occur as early as October and as late as May.
 Frostburg's greatest one-month snowfall was 67 in in January 1978, and Frostburg is second in Maryland for the greatest single-season snowfall with a total of 180 in in the winter of 1995−96.